 This document specifies the certificate policy that meets the requirements conformant to the Regulation regarding signature certificates.
+This document also describes how an issuer of a strong electronic means of identification acts when issuing means for strong electronic identification.
 Population Register Centre, which serves as the certification authority, defines in its certification practice statement how these requirements are met.

-Population Register Centre adheres to this certificate policy when issuing an organisation certificate.
+PRC adheres to this certificate policy when issuing a citizen certificate.
 Certificate holders and trusting parties must comply with this certificate policy.

-Organisation certificates issued under this certificate policy can be used for strong electronic identification, encryption and electronic signing.
-The organisation certificate can be used without limitation according to its purpose in applications and services from both the public government and private organisations.
+Citizen certificates issued under this certificate policy can be used for strong electronic identification, encryption and electronic signing.
+The citizen certificate can be used without limitation according to its purpose in applications and services from both the public government and private organisations.